Denniswegereef/be-assessment-2/README.md

 " >> .env
 ```

-As last we have to build our project with
+At last we have to build our project with
 ```bash
 npm install
 gulp